 If a review is defamatory or disparaging, if it is insulting or makes a racist remark against you or your staff, you can contact Google and ask that it be removed.

 You can also get genuine-sounding fake google reviews removed if you can convince Google that the user has not been your patient, though this can be very challenging.

 You may also want to investigate to see if the review infringes upon Google’s content policies.

 Here’s are 5 tips for handling fake reviews on Google:

 #1 Respond to the review tactfully

 Before you hyperventilate or shoot off an angry reply, take a deep breath.
-Depending on how wary you want to be as a business, you can respond in two different ways to your potentially-fake and negative reviews.
+Depending on how wary you want to be as a business, you can respond in two different ways to your fake google reviews.

 The “Contact Us” approach